apiedy/xplore/README.md

 `NOTE` : This was designed as part of my college assignments and will be expanded hereforth.

+### Running the site
+Download the folder structure and execute the `home.html` file to launch the site and navigate through it for a glimpse.

 ### Tech Involved
 - Front End : Javascript, jQuery
 - UI : Bootstrap